vikasparihar/BD4H/README.md

   * extracts 20 topics from the patient notes and saves distribution of those 20 topics for each patient

   #### Run Spark code on Docker VM
-   You can use the docker VM shared with the Homework assigments to run our Spark Code with sample Data. sbt compile “run datafolderpath” where datafolderpath is the path where sample data is kept
+   You can use the docker VM shared with the Homework assigments to run our Spark Code with sample Data.<br>
+   Connect to docker container and run below command at /source folder sbt compile “run datafolderpath” where datafolderpath is the path where sample data is kept

   #### Run Spark code on Azure Cluster